uviclibraries/unix-introduction/working-files-directories.md

 The `mv` command can also be used to change a file’s name when moving it to a new directory

--   Chane a file’s name, moving it to a new directory
+-   Change a file’s name, moving it to a new directory
 -   Syntax: `mv {file-path/file-name} {target-path/-new-file-name}`

 ------------------------------------------------------------------------